rust-lang/book/src/ch14-03-cargo-workspaces.md

 additional copies of `rand` will be downloaded.
 Cargo will ensure that every crate in every package in the workspace using the `rand` package will use the same version as long as they specify compatible versions of `rand`, saving us space and ensuring that the crates in the workspace will be compatible with each other.

-If crates in the workspace specify incompatible versions of the same dependency, Cargo will resolve each of them, but will still try to resolve as few versions as possible.
+If crates in the workspace specify incompatible versions of the same dependency, Cargo will resolve each of them but will still try to resolve as few versions as possible.

 ### Adding a Test to a Workspace